scorpiontx/STX-721_Data_Availability/README.md

 3. Plot_Pocket_Volume_and_C-Helix_RMSD_Correlations.ipynb
    - finally, this script will generate correlation plots between the RMSD and pocket volume calculation results.
-   - This script produces Extended Data Fig 1B and Fig 1E from the main text.
+   - This script produces Supplementary Fig S1D and Fig 1E from the main text.